 Although antibody testing is not recommended to diagnose infection, to assess vaccination response, or to infer an individual’s immunity to the virus, it may aid in determining the rate of exposure in a given population.
-Antibody testing is useful for vetting candidates interested in donating convalescent plasma, evaluating individuals who present with COVID-19-like disease but late in the course of the illness (when the sensitivity of molecular diagnostic testing is decreased), and individuals with late complications of suspected COVID-19 disease (eg, multisystem inflammatory syndrome in children [MIS-C]).
+Antibody testing is also useful for vetting candidates interested in donating convalescent plasma, evaluating individuals who present with COVID-19-like disease but late in the course of the illness (when the sensitivity of molecular diagnostic testing is decreased), and individuals with late complications of suspected COVID-19 disease (eg, multisystem inflammatory syndrome in children [MIS-C]).

 Early data suggest that in some patients, COVID-19 may trigger cytokine storm syndrome, a phenomena marked by hyperinduction of proinflammatory cytokine production.

 Cytokine testing is used primarily for research and to support attempts to understand the pathogenesis of immune, infectious, allergic, or inflammatory disorders.
 There are currently no well-defined guidelines on how the results should be interpreted and/or used to guide treatment decisions in COVID-19.